tronprotocol/documentation/English_Documentation/TRON_Virtual_Machine/TRC10_TRX_TRANSFER_INTRODUCTION_FOR_EXCHANGES.md

 }
 ```

 # II.
-Detect and record TransferContract and TransferAssetContract
+Detect and record Transfer with TransferContract and TransferAssetContract

 # III.
-Detect and record CreateSmartContract and TriggerSmartContract.
+Detect and record Transfer with CreateSmartContract and TriggerSmartContract.

 In general, the way to detect `CreateSmartContract` and `TriggerSmartContract` is pretty similar.
 By using `GetTransactionbyid` or travel the latest block to get latest transactions one by one, transaction data can be retrieved.
 As long as you get transaction id, you can use `GetTransactionInfoById` to fetch InternalTransaction info and other smart contract execution details.